Bekaboo/deadcolumn.nvim/README.md

 require('deadcolumn').setup(opts) -- Call the setup function
 ```

-- `scope` (string): The scope for showing the colored column, there are several
+- `scope` (string|function): The scope for showing the colored column, there
-  possible values:
+  are several possible values:

     - `'line'`: colored column will be shown based on the length of the current
       line.